MercierCharles/MercierCharles.github.io/research.md

 One thing the Moderation Matrix doesn’t show is how conflict spreads.
 A cluster can look fairly “safe” on average, but still be a busy crossroads where many different communities meet.
 If a toxic cluster can reach the rest of the platform through these crossroads, negativity travels farther and faster.

 So in practice, we won’t just moderate the “worst” clusters.
-We'll Also watch the bridge clusters and the few specific cross-cluster links that carry most of the hostile traffic.
+We'll also watch the bridge clusters and the few specific cross-cluster links that carry most of the hostile traffic.
 Adding small frictions on those pathways (rate limits, stricter review, reduced amplification) can slow down spillover without heavy-handed moderation everywhere.

 ---